 Model Protective Order

-• The mere fact that a document has been designated as confidential doesn’t mean that it needs to be sealed by court for any filing.
-Instead the party must establish on a document-by-document basis that it complies with the sealing standards.
-The sealing standards is that the document is privileged, protectable as a trade secret or otherwise entitled to protection under the law.
+- The mere fact that a document has been designated as confidential doesn’t mean that it needs to be sealed by the court for any filing.
+Instead, the party must establish on a document-by-document basis that it complies with the sealing standards.
+The sealing standards is that the document is privileged, protected as a trade secret or otherwise entitled to protection under the law.

 Personal Injury Litigation Secrecy-Good Cause